rosskipp/data-projects/grouping-in-pandas/blog-post.md

 2    20.609678
 ```

-We can use a single column from the DataFrameGroupBy object and calculate some aggregation function on it - how about the median and standard deviation of the trip durations for all three groups?
+We can use a single column from the DataFrameGroupBy object and apply some aggregation function on it - how about the median and standard deviation of the trip durations for all three groups?

 ```
 groupedGender['tripduration'].mean() / 60.